SAP/styleguides/clean-abap/CleanABAP.md

 There is no comprehensive suite of static code checks that automatically detect the anti-patterns we describe here.

-Extended Check, Code Inspector, and Checkman provide some checks that may help you find certain issues.
+ABAP Test Cockpit, Code Inspector, Extended Check, and Checkman provide some checks that may help you find certain issues.

 [abapOpenChecks](https://github.com/larshp/abapOpenChecks),